n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 The Syriac script is used to write multiple languages, most commonly Classical Syriac and multiple dialects of Aramaic.
-In addition, historical texts use Syriac to write Arabic and Malayalam.
+In addition, historical texts use Syriac to write Arabic, Malayalam, Turkish, Kurdish, and Armenian.

 The Syriac script encompasses multiple distinct styles, including ʾEsṭrangēlā (classical), Maḏnḥāyā (Eastern), and Serṭā (Western), that